32 BEST Things To Do In Kauai 2023

 Roundtrip flights typically range in price from $25 to $200 depending on your destination.
 If you’re unsure which island to visit, here’s a quick rundown of what you can expect on the other main Hawaiian Islands:

 We tend to think of Oahu as an island version of Los Angeles.
-Here, you’ll find fancy resorts, skyscrapers, and beaches.
+Here, you’ll find fancy resorts, skyscrapers, golf courses and beaches.
 Of course, Oahu has a lot more to offer than the big city of Honolulu, but that is where most tourists tend to flock.

-If you plan on visiting Oahu, we recommend getting off-the-beaten-path as much as possible.
+If you plan on visiting Oahu, we recommend getting off the beaten path as much as possible.
 With so many incredible hiking trails, it would be a shame to spend all of your time on crowded Waikiki Beach.

 The Big Island (Hawaii)